The 5 lowest rate survival jobs in history

 4) Miner

-Miners were often either slaves or the lowest people in society, as no one who could help it wanted to be a miner.
-Companies would sometimes offer payment in the form of commission, with miners only getting paid for the amount they extract, which was an attractive prospect for someone with no money.
+Miners were often either slaves or the lowest people in society, as no one who had a choice wanted to be a miner.
+Companies would sometimes offer payment in the form of commission, with miners only getting paid for the amount they extracted, which was an attractive prospect for someone with no money who didn’t know what working underground was like.
 The mines themselves were extremely dangerous, and with no equipment to detect water or gas deposits, miners would simply keep hacking away until there was no more ore left.
 Tunnel collapses were the main killer, followed by gas poisoning from undetectable sources, like carbon monoxide poisoning which doesn’t have a smell or taste, so before you even know it’s there it’s already too late.
 In later mining operations, they would take a canary in a small cage into the mine with them, because when large amounts of CO2 are present, the bird will panic and alert the miners.

 5) Petardier